Saqib-19x/Celetel-docs/docs/index.md

 ### **Delivery Report Events**

-Delivery events that HORISEN Bulk Service sends to the Callback are:
+Delivery events that Celetel Bulk Service sends to the Callback are:

 | **Name** 	| **DLR mask value** 	| **Description** 	|
 |---	|---	|---	|